 5 There were staying in Jerusalem devout Jews, men and women from every nation under heaven.
 6 When this sound happened, the crowd came together and were amazed because each one heard them speaking in their own language.
 7 They were beside themselves with amazement and marveled, saying, “Look!
 Aren’t all of them Galileans who are speaking?
 8 So how do we each hear them in our own language, to which we were born?
 (Acts 2:5-8, emphasis added)

 As noted, these Galileans made up most of the 120, who witnessed the replacement of Judas in the previous chapter.
-It is true that the noun “Galileans” is in the masculine plural, but this is how Greek is written in a mixed group of men and women–masculine plural.
+It is true that the noun “Galileans” is in the masculine plural, but this is how Greek was written in a mixed group of men and women–masculine plural.
 Therefore, the Galileans were not only the twelve.

 The miracle was in the speaking, not the hearing because the pilgrims were amazed at the 120 speaking foreign languages.
 “And they were all filled with the Holy Spirit and began to speak with other languages, as the Spirit gave them inspiration to speak out” (Acts 2:4).

-Let’s imagine a Chinese Christian cannot speak English.
+Let’s imagine that a Chinese Christian cannot speak English.
 He is praying in the Spirit, in ‘tongues.’
 I hear him and say to him by a translator, “I didn’t know you spoke English!
 It was perfect!”
 He informs me through the translator that he does not speak English.
 He was talking in ‘tongues.’
 So where was the miracle?
 In my hearing him speak my own language or in his speaking?
 Obviously the miracle is in his speaking.
 It does not take a miracle for me to understand my own native language.

 Points 4-7 are dispositive for showing that the 120 received their Spirit-inspired languages, and not just the twelve.
 But let’s keep going to show that the promise (the Spirit baptism) of the Father is for everyone.